yoav-klein/terraform/aws/configurations/opensearch/with-fgac/README.md

 # With Access Control
 ---

-This configuration creates a pulbicly-accessible OpenSearch domain with resource-based access policy.
+This configuration creates a publicly-accessible OpenSearch domain with resource-based access policy.

 The policy allows the user that created the domain (which is the user you use to run